 Columbus criminal defense attorney Brandon Shroy has a history of successfully sealing Defendants' records

 Even after completion, a case continues to be a part of your life.
-Courts, police agencies, and professional licensing agencies all keep records of past mistakes.
+Ohio courts, police agencies, and professional licensing agencies all keep records of past mistakes.
 Without legal help mistakes can continue to follow you or your loved ones into job interviews, applications for housing, and any other scenario where your record is brought up.
 Defense Attorney Brandon Shroy can use Ohio law to help put criminal charges behind you.

 Ohio law allows for most convictions, even felonies, to be removed from your record by requesting a hearing before a Judge where testimony is taken to determine whether or not an applicant is eligible.
 If eligible, a Judge may grant the request.